Convergence of Solvers and the Importance of Well-Posedness

 where $V_h$ is the subspace of piecewise-linear functions with basis functions given by

-\[\phi_{j}(x) = \begin{cases} (x - x_{j-1})h^{-1}; & x \in (x_{j-1}, x_j) \\ (x_{j+1} - x)h^{-1}; & x \in (x_j, x_{j+1}) \end{cases}, 1 \leq j \leq M-1, \\ \phi_0(x) = 1 - x h^{-1}, \; \forall x \in (0, x_1), \\ \phi_M(x) = (x - x_{M-1})h^{-1}, \; \forall x \in (x_{M-1}, x_M).\]By considering $u_h = \sum_{j=0}^{M} U_j \phi_j$ and choosing $\phi = \phi_j$ in \ref{eq:variational_form} we obtain the discretized system
+\[\phi_{j}(x) = \begin{cases} (x - x_{j-1})h^{-1}; & x \in (x_{j-1}, x_j) \\ (x_{j+1} - x)h^{-1}; & x \in (x_j, x_{j+1}) \end{cases}, 1 \leq j \leq M-1, \\ \phi_0(x) = 1 - x h^{-1}, \; \forall x \in (0, x_1), \; \phi_M(x) = (x - x_{M-1})h^{-1}, \; \forall x \in (x_{M-1}, x_M).\]By expanding $u_h = \sum_{j=0}^{M} U_j \phi_j$ and choosing $\phi = \phi_j$ in \ref{eq:variational_form} we obtain the discretized system

 \begin{equation} \label{eq:linear_system} AU = F, \end{equation}

-where $U = [U_0 \; U_1 \; \dots \; U_{M}]^T \in \mathbb{R}^{M+1}$, and $A \in \mathbb{R}^{(M+1)\times (M+1)}, $F \in \mathbb{R}^{M+1}$ are given by
+where $U = [U_0 \; U_1 \; \dots \; U_{M}]^T \in \mathbb{R}^{M+1}$, and $A \in \mathbb{R}^{(M+1)\times (M+1)}$, $F \in \mathbb{R}^{M+1}$ are given by

-\[A = \frac{1}{h}\begin{bmatrix} 1 & -1 & 0 & \dots & 0 & 0 \\ -1 & 2 & -1 & \dots & 0 & 0 \\ 0 & -1 & 2 & \dots & 0 & 0 \\ \vdots & \vdots & \vdots & \ddots & \vdots & \vdots \\ 0 & 0 & 0 & \dots & 2 & -1 \\ 0 & 0 & 0 & \dots & -1 & 1 \end{bmatrix}, \; F = \begin{bmatrix} \frac{h}{2}f(x_0) \\ hf(x_1) \\ hf(x_2) \\ \vdots \\ hf(x_{M-1}) \\ \frac{h}{2}f(x_{M}) \end{bmatrix},\]where we have used the trapezoidal rule to approximate $\int_{0}^{1} f(x)\phi_j(x)dx$ to obtain $F$.
-Note that the matrix $A$ is symmetric and positive semi-definite.
+\[\label{eq:discretized_system} A = \frac{1}{h}\begin{bmatrix} 1 & -1 & 0 & \dots & 0 & 0 \\ -1 & 2 & -1 & \dots & 0 & 0 \\ 0 & -1 & 2 & \dots & 0 & 0 \\ \vdots & \vdots & \vdots & \ddots & \vdots & \vdots \\ 0 & 0 & 0 & \dots & 2 & -1 \\ 0 & 0 & 0 & \dots & -1 & 1 \end{bmatrix}, \; F = \begin{bmatrix} \frac{h}{2}f(x_0) \\ hf(x_1) \\ hf(x_2) \\ \vdots \\ hf(x_{M-1}) \\ \frac{h}{2}f(x_{M}) \end{bmatrix},\]where we have used the trapezoidal rule to approximate $\int_{0}^{1} f(x)\phi_j(x)dx$ to obtain $F$.
+Note that the matrix $A$ is symmetric positive semi-definite.

 2.2.
 Linear Solver

-The system \ref{eq:linear_system} is linear, symmetric, and can be solved using the conjugate gradient (CG) method 3 1: given $U^{(0)} \in \mathbb{R}^{M+1}$, we set $r^{(0)} = F - A U^{(0)}, \; p^{(0)} = r^{(0)}$, and we iterate as follows
+The system \ref{eq:linear_system} is linear, symmetric, and can be solved using the CG method 3 1: given $U^{(0)} \in \mathbb{R}^{M+1}$, we set $r^{(0)} = F - A U^{(0)}, \; p^{(0)} = r^{(0)}$, and iterate as follows

-\[\alpha^{(m-1)} = \frac{ {r^{(m-1)}}^T r^{(m-1)} }{ {p^{(m-1)}}^T A p^{(m-1)} },\] \[U^{(m)} = U^{(m-1)} + \alpha^{(m-1)} r^{(m-1)},\] \[r^{(m)} = F - A U^{(m)},\] \[\beta^{(m-1)} = \frac{ {r^{(m)}}^T r^{(m)} }{ {r^{(m-1)}}^T r^{(m-1)} },\] \[p^{(m)} = r^{(m)} + \beta^{(m-1)} p^{(m)}.\]For symmetric positive definite matrices, the convergence is guaranteed in $M+1$ iterations (ignoring the round-off error).
-We iterate the CG algorithm till a prescirbed tolerance $\epsilon$.
+\[\begin{cases} \alpha^{(m-1)} = \frac{ {r^{(m-1)}}^T r^{(m-1)} }{ {p^{(m-1)}}^T A p^{(m-1)} }, \\ U^{(m)} = U^{(m-1)} + \alpha^{(m-1)} r^{(m-1)}, \\ r^{(m)} = F - A U^{(m)}, \\ \beta^{(m-1)} = \frac{ {r^{(m)}}^T r^{(m)} }{ {r^{(m-1)}}^T r^{(m-1)} }, \\ p^{(m)} = r^{(m)} + \beta^{(m-1)} p^{(m)}. \end{cases}\]For symmetric positive definite matrices, the convergence is guaranteed in $M+1$ iterations (ignoring the round-off error).
+We iterate the CG algorithm till a prescirbed tolerance $\epsilon$, i.e., we terminate the iteration when

 3. Results

-We use $M = 25$ cells, an initial guess of $U^{(0)} = 0$ (i.e. with all entries are $0$), and a prescribed tolerance of $\epsilon = 10^{-8}$.
-The external source $f$ is chosen as to represent a pulse function as shown in Fig. 1.
+We use $M = 25$ cells, an initial guess of ${u_h}^{(0)} = 0$, and a prescribed tolerance of $\epsilon = 10^{-8}$.
+The results are shown in Fig. 3.

 References